johndeu/media-services-dotnet-functions-integration/README.md

   contains a connection string for your input storage account.
 Otherwise, you may end up with an error message at startup.
   Make sure to add a new AppSetting to your Functions project with the storage account name and connection string, and update the functions.json file if you see this error:
+* **SigningKey** - the 64-byte Base64 encoded signing key to use to protect and secure your WebHooks callbacks from Azure Media Services

+    Example value: `wOlDEUJ4/VN1No8HxVxpsRvej0DZrO5DXvImGLjFhfctPGFiMkUA0Cj8HSfJW7lePX9XsfHAMhw30p0yYqG+1A==`

+* **WebHookEndpoint** - the Webhook URL endpoint for the deployed Notification_Webhook_Function in this project to be used by Azure Media Services to callback to your Function from the Encoding job Functions.

  `Microsoft.Azure.WebJobs.Host: Error indexing method 'Functions.EncodeBlob_MultiOut_Function'.
 Microsoft.Azure.WebJobs.Host: Value cannot be null.
   Parameter name: dataAccount.`